Skip to content

 March 12, 2010: Katya was examined in Singapore.
 She is confirmed to be in remission!
 We are continuing raising funds for anti-relapse therapy.
 The children with stage IV neuroblastoma (Katya’s diagnosis) who undergo this procedure double their survival chances.

 March 27, 2010: “Hello!
 I’d like to share our latest news about Katya’s health.
 In the beginning of March Katya went for a checkup in a clinic in Singapore.
 The day after our arrival, she had whole-body PET imaging.
 The results were good.
 After comparing images to the previous ones, her doctor concluded that there are no changes, and Katya’s body is cancer-free!
 The blood tests are also good.
 The doctor did not offer bone marrow biopsy because he felt extra procedures are unnecessary if there are no indicators of a relapse.
 So Katya’s remission is confirmed and we can now breathe easier.
-The next checkup is scheduled for the end of June - beginning of July.
-During the consultation, the doctor noted that Katya grew taller, became stronger and can now walk and run with confidence.
-She did not have tests for growth hormone and thyroid, because Katya grew taller, even if not much.
-Katya was happy to see the doctor and the nurse who always comes along with the doctor and who put Katya on IV lines.
-During our visit, the doctor gave Katya lots of little presents, which a little kid cannot refuse: kinder-surprises, chupa-chups, bubbles, crayons and a drawing pad, stickers with Mickey Mouse and princesses… Katya put all the treasures in her bag and was really happy!
-She is always the first to run to see doctor Lee because she knows she will not leave empty handed.

 Katya’s mom